hypercore-protocol/hyperdrive-daemon/README.md

 ```

 #### `hyperdrive status`
-Gives the current status of the daemon, as well as version/networking info.
+Gives the current status of the daemon, as well as version/networking info, and FUSE availability info.

 #### `hyperdrive stop`
 Stop the daemon.